privacyidea/keycloak-provider/README.md

 ## Download

 * Check our latest [releases](https://github.com/privacyidea/keycloak-provider/releases).
-* Download PrivacyIDEA-Provider.jar
+* Download the PrivacyIDEA-Provider.jar for your keycloak version.

 ## Installation
-#### Keycloak >= 22
-* HOTFIX: Use this version https://github.com/privacyidea/keycloak-provider/issues/143#issuecomment-1649649213
-* Then follow instructions below
+**Make sure to pick the correct jar for your keycloak version from the [releases page](https://github.com/privacyidea/keycloak-provider/releases)!**

 #### Keycloak >= 17
 * Keycloak has to be shut down
 * Move the jar file into the `providers` directory